On the Web, you are Bombarded with “Get Rich Quick” Schemes, Offering you Amazing Rates of Return on your Money. But How Much Can You Really Make?

 Warren Buffett – The Oracle of Omaha’s Profits

-Warren Buffet was the 2nd Richest man in the world according to Forbes in 2003 with an estimated net worth of $30 Billion.
+Warren Buffet is the 2nd Richest man in the world, according to Forbes, with an estimated net worth of $72 Billion.
 He is a self-made billionaire who made it all from investments in stocks of companies.

 Annual Compound Rate of return of 24.7% Profit